nohn/watermeter/doc/HOWTO.md

 convert -contrast -equalize /run/shm/watermeter_crop.jpg /run/shm/watermeter.jpg # play around with different filters to find the best results
 ```

-Aim of the image enhancement is to make the digits look as flat as possible and the gauges to look as red as possible.
+Aim of the image enhancement is to make the digits look as flat as possible and the gauges to look as red as possible and to enhance overall contrast to the maximum possible.
 Images are stored in /run/shm to not wear the SD card.

 watermeter.py is taking care of driving the LED and the camera: